Chygos/Projects/README.md

 # **Projects**

-This repository contains jupyter notebooks of personal projects and internship tasks.
-Each notebook contains a top-to-bottom data science workflow, from data ingestion, preparation, visualisation, and preprocessing, to modelling.
+This repository contains jupyter notebooks (and other files) of personal, school projects and internship tasks.
+Each notebook includes a top-to-bottom data science workflow, from data ingestion, preparation, visualisation, and preprocessing, to modelling.

 ## [**Sunspot forecasting**](./sunspot_forecasting/)